pierre-scality/scalws-tools/README.md

 # scalws-tools

+There are 2 tools to manage AWS machines.

 `scalws` is a command-line tool for interacting with AWS services :
 -  Simplify start/stop of group of machines by using pattern matching
 -  Get various informations on network/vpc/eip difficult to get all together in the UI
 -  Create/Attach/Detach/Delete bunch of disks of an instance (typically to test disk addition)

+`labws` is an helper to create and configure artesca labs.
+-   Launch a bunch of machine is one command
+-   Configure passwd and set up hostname/timezone
+-   Show lab configuration

 ## Configuration